 Biscoff Crust

-- 12 oz Biscoff Cookies, finely crushed
+- 12oz Biscoff Cookies, finely crushed

-- 6 tbsp butter melted
+- 6 Tablespoons Salted Butter, melted

 Pumpkin Cheesecake

-- 2 lbs Cream Cheese, softened
+- 2lbs Cream Cheese, softened to room temperature

-- 200 grams (1 cup) Granulated Sugar
+- 200 grams (1 Cup) Granulated Sugar

-- 100 grams (½ cup) Light Brown Sugar
+- 100 grams (½ Cup) Light Brown Sugar

-- 1 15oz can Pumpkin Puree (no pumpkin pie filling)
+- 1 - 15oz Can Pumpkin Puree (no pumpkin pie filling)

 - 2oz (¼ cup) Heavy Whipping Cream